kboy101222/RPG-Content-Creator/readme.md

 For D&D 5e, Classes, Archetypes, Races, and Sub Races will all be exportable into the ["Fifth Edition Character Sheet" app](https://play.google.com/store/apps/details?id=com.wgkammerer.testgui.basiccharactersheet.app) [(iOS Link)](https://itunes.apple.com/us/app/fifth-edition-character-sheet/id967650851?mt=8), and all D&D 5e creators will be exportable into the ["Complete Reference for DnD 5" app](https://play.google.com/store/apps/details?id=com.vansteinengroentjes.apps.ddfive) [(iOS Link)](https://itunes.apple.com/us/app/complete-reference-for-d-d-5/id1225927257?mt=8)

+## Planned Features

+* Support additional RPG systems
+* Importing and exporting custom content so it can be modified by others

 ## Notice

-This project is 100% open source and free to use and distribute, so long as you give credit to me, Kyle George, and don't charge money for it.
+This project is Open Source and free to use, modify, and distribute, so long as you give credit to me, Kyle George, and don't charge money for it.

 ## Additional Software Used:

-* Brackets
+* Brackets (For coding)
-* jquery
+* jquery (For making a lot of the coding easier)
-* Bootstrap 4
+* Bootstrap 4 (Because I'm a terrible graphical designer)
-* Cookies.js
+* Cookies.js (Because it makes Cookies easier, which I need because I can't afford a server)